-Principal risks Division Controls to mitigate the risk Interest rate risk Interest rate risk is the risk that the Group is exposed to lower returns or loss as a direct or indirect result of fluctuations in the value of, or income from, specific assets and liabilities arising from changes in underlying interest rates.
-Group, LGRI and Retail To mitigate the risk that guarantees and commitments are not met, financial instruments are purchased, which broadly match the nature and terms of the expected policy benefits payable.
+Principal risks Division Controls to mitigate the risk Inflation risk Inflation risk is the potential of realising a loss because of relative or absolute changes in inflation rates.
+Annuity contracts may provide for future benefits to be paid taking account of changes in the level of inflation.
+Annuity contracts in payment may include an annual adjustment for movements in price indices.
+Institutional Retirement and Retail The investment strategy for the annuities business takes explicit account of the effect of movements in price indices on contracted liabilities.
+Significant exposures that may adversely impact profitability are hedged using inflation swaps.
+Annuity contracts also typically include caps and floors on the annual increase in inflation linked benefit payments.
+The hedges do not eliminate all inflation risk and the Group retains some residual risk.
+Interest rate risk Interest rate risk is the risk that the Group is exposed to lower returns or loss as a direct or indirect result of fluctuations in the value of, or income from, specific assets and liabilities arising from changes in underlying interest rates.
+Group, Institutional Retirement and Retail To mitigate the risk that guarantees and commitments are not met, financial instruments are purchased, which broadly match the nature and terms of the expected policy benefits payable.
 The composition of the investment portfolio is governed by the nature of the insurance or savings liabilities, the expected rate of return applicable on each class of asset and the capital available to meet the price fluctuations of each asset class, relative to the liabilities they support.